 Brighton’s Digital First programme comes to an end next month, but website development will continue in other teams.

-A few of us think our work could benefit the wider local gov community too.
+A few of us, notably Alick, Annie and Jim, think our work could benefit the wider local gov community too.
 Councils across the country have similar (if not the same) publishing needs, and we shouldn’t have to reinvent the wheel every time.
 It’s the same argument that led to the development of the Whitehall publishing platform for all central government departments and agencies.

 There’s a few options in my head:

 - Brighton could open source its Drupal 8 configuration for anyone to use.
 I could talk to our bosses about it.
 It might lead to many versions of the same thing though, rather than collaboration around a shared solution.
 We wouldn’t be much further forward